 Sarah Lees, associate curator of European Art at the Clark, said the catalog covers a total of 374 paintings acquired by the museum over the years.
 In addition to a photo of each painting, all the paintings have ownership and exhibition history, and a short explanatory essay.

-Lees was hired to oversee the work in 2000, with an
+Lees was hired to oversee the work in 2000, with an expected completion date of 2005, she said.

 "Obviously," she said dryly, "we didn’t quite meet that deadline."